Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 ## 3. Create network integrated Web App

 Now we get to creating the actual Web App.
 To use vNet Integration we need at least the Standard SKU.
-Currently, the steps are to create the Web App, integrate with the vNet and set a few App Settings.
-These settings will ensure that the Private DNS Zones are used to resolve the names of the backend services:
+The vNet Integration feature allow **outbound** traffic to flow directly into the vNet.
+By default only local IP traffic defined in [RFC-1918](https://tools.ietf.org/html/rfc1918#section-3) is routed to the vNet and this is what we need since we are using private endpoint.
+But to resolve the private endpoint IP from the Private DNS Zones we need to get to Azure internal DNS, which is not in RFC-1918.
+Therefore the two settings for `WEBSITE_DNS_SERVER` and `WEBSITE_VNET_ROUTE_ALL` are needed.
+The latter can also be used if you want to route internet traffic through your vNet e.g. through a Managed NAT or a Firewall:

 ```bash
 az appservice plan create --resource-group securebackendsetup --name securebackendplan --sku P1V2